 • dry cough;

-• tiredness and shortness of breath from talking and exercise;
+• fatigue and shortness of breath from talking and physical activity;

 • difficulty swallowing.

-With bilateral paresis, breathing is difficult, there is a lack of oxygen, the patient has to sit.
-It is difficult to cough up and swallow food, the skin is pale, the limbs are cold.
-Any movements worsen the condition, it improves with the normalization of the position of the vocal cords.
+With bilateral paresis, breathing is difficult, there is a lack of oxygen, and the patient has to sit.
+It is difficult to cough up and swallow food, the skin is pale, and the extremities are cold.
+Any movements worsen the condition; it improves when the position of the vocal cords is normalized.

-In the case of partial or minor damage to the motor nerve, the voice recovers on its own in 6-12 months.
-Timely started and patient treatment gives a positive result in 1-4 months.
+In case of partial or minor damage to the motor nerve, the voice recovers on its own within 6-12 months.
+Timely and patient treatment gives positive results within 1-4 months.

-If the nerve is partially dissected, the treatment will take six months.
-Without nerve damage, the voice will return in 2 weeks.
+If the nerve is partially cut, treatment will take six months.
+Without nerve damage, your voice will return within 2 weeks.

-In some, the larynx regains mobility in three days, in others in four months, and some operated on wait for recovery for four years.
+For some, the larynx restores mobility in three days, for others in four months, and some operated patients wait for recovery for four years.

-The otolaryngologist advises performing breathing exercises aimed at lengthening the exhalation.
-Phoniator-speech therapist - train the muscles of the vocal apparatus.
-A patient who has lost his voice learns to reproduce sounds at the expense of the esophagus.
+The otolaryngologist advises performing breathing exercises aimed at lengthening exhalation.
+Phoniator-speech therapist – train the muscles of the vocal apparatus.
+A patient who has lost his voice learns to reproduce sounds using the esophagus.

-The first sessions last 1-2 minutes and gradually lengthen.
+The first classes last 1-2 minutes and gradually lengthen.

 Preparatory massage: